madetech/data-tech-reviews/articles/prefect/prefect.md

 # Prefect

 ## Brief description
 Prefect is a Python framework for tasks/pipelines orchestration.
-It's main advantages selling points are:
+It's main selling points are:
 - The setup can be as simple or as complex as needed, adapting to the needs of the work that it will orchestrate, for example:
 	- can be run in a single machine for very simple use cases
 	- can be deployed as a robust service in a kubernetes cluster and trigger serverless cloud compute in most public clouds to process big data tasks